lwjglgamedev/lwjglbook-bookcontents/chapter-09/chapter-09.md

 * `aiProcess_LimitBoneWeights`: We will use this parameter when implementing animations, but it basically limit the number of weights that affect a single vertex.

 * `aiProcess_PreTransformVertices`: This flag performs some transformation over the data loaded so the model is placed in the origin and the coordinates are corrected to math OpenGL coordinate System.
 If you have problems with models that are rotated, make sure to use this flag.
-Important: do not use this flag is you model uses animations, this flag will remove that information.
+Important: do not use this flag if your model uses animations, this flag will remove that information.

 There are many other flags that can be used, you can check them in the LWJGL or Assimp documentation.